ktafakkori/feloopy/README.md

    `plus_cplex` variant:

    This variant includes the CPLEX solver.
 It requires a valid CPLEX license.
+Refer to the [CPLEX website](https://www.ibm.com/analytics/cplex-optimizer) for more information.

    ```terminal
    pip install -U feloopy[plus_cplex]